Skip to content

 Emails

 When 319 billion emails are sent each day, it’s no surprise that some of them might be involved in data exfiltration.
 Many employees end up using their personal email or personal file hosting services to send or store confidential work documents.
-This movement can be out of convenience or it might stem from more nefarious motivations, but even emailing a work document to and from a personal Gmail, for instance, can have destructive consequences— whether employees know it or not.
-Most cybersecurity tools cannot distinguish between personal and corporate Gmail, because once a domain is whitelisted, it’s nearly impossible to blacklist every possible iteration of that domain.
+This movement can be out of convenience or it might stem from more nefarious motivations, but even emailing a work document to and from a personal Gmail, for instance, can have destructive consequences — whether employees know it or not.
+Forrester discovered that 64% of security professionals have challenges identifying data movement between personal and corporate domains like Gmail with their current DLP or CASB solutions.
+Once a domain is whitelisted, it’s nearly impossible to blacklist every possible iteration of that domain.

-When working remotely, employees may upload company data to websites or clouds that aren’t IT-approved.
-But shadow IT can be dangerous; with no way to turn-off employee access upon departure, and an inability to monitor what happens when data reaches that browser destination and beyond–seeing untrusted browser uploads as they happen is critical.
+Another example would be when employees upload company data to websites or clouds that aren’t IT-approved.
+This is called shadow IT and it can be dangerous.
+With no way to turn-off employee access upon departure, and an inability to monitor what happens when data reaches that browser destination and beyond, seeing untrusted browser uploads as they happen is critical.
+This type of threat can be malicious in nature, for example: data theft.
+A user might upload source code or intellectual property to their external device for personal gain later on.

 Downloads to untrusted devices